sourcefrog/conserve/doc/format.md

 Generalities
 ------------

-All header data is stored as [Google Protobufs][1].
+All header data is stored as Json dictionaries.

-Example in this document are expresed as (approximately) the text format of protobufs, but the on-disk format is the compact binary form.

 Software version
 ----------------

 Conserve archives include the version of the software that wrote them, which is an _x.y.z_ tuple.
 Changes to the `x` major version imply a non-backward-compatible change: older versions may not be able to read it.
 Changes to the `y` minor version may include backward-compatible extensions.

 Source
 ------